A Little Is Enough: Background

 Pete Townshend also said that he preferred "A Little Is Enough" to his US top nine hit "Let My Love Open the Door" by saying that "Let My Love Open the Door" was just a "ditty".

 The song also makes a reference to Rémy Martin in the lyrics "I'm like a connoisseur of champagne cognac, the perfume nearly beats the taste."

 Release and critical reception

 "A Little is Enough" was released on Townshend's third solo studio album Empty Glass (1980), where it was the eighth track on the album.
 The track was then released as the second US single from said album, where it was backed with "Cat's in the Cupboard" (also from Empty Glass).
-The single was modestly successful, hitting #72.
+The single was modestly successful, hitting No. 72.
 It was followed up by "Rough Boys" in America.
 The single wasn't released in Britain, where another single from Empty Glass, "Keep On Working" was issued instead.